 - Scope of e-business

 - C2C commerce

 - Intra b-commerce

-NCERT Solutions for Class 11 Business studies Chapter 5 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned are the illustrations for the Class 11 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for Class 11 Business studies, visit BYJU’S or download the app for more information.
+NCERT Solutions for Class 11 Business studies Chapter 5 provides a broad degree of illustrative examples, which helps the students to comprehend and learn quickly.
+The above-mentioned are the solutions as per the Class 11 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 11 Business studies, visit BYJU’S or download BYJU’S – The Learning App for more information.